 Start your week with these essentials:

-- Send 5+ Letters of Introduction (LOIs) or 3+ targeted pitches
+- Send 5+ Letters of Introduction (LOIs)

 - Invoicing and sending contracts

-These tasks keep momentum running.
+These tasks keep your business running.

 Monthly Check-In